Welcome to our training update for April 2021 across The Old Station Nursery Group.

 The Old Station Nursery Group is committed to the continuous professional development of our teams.
 We encourage regular training and the building of knowledge and skills internally, through mentoring, coaching and access to a range of training resources.
 We also provide opportunities for training with leading experts externally.
 This term, our teams from across the group have attended the following training courses:

-How to Explore Race with Children in the Early Years Setting
+Exploring Race with children in the Early Years settings

 In April, we were lucky enough to secure a few spaces for this is an exceptionally popular training course, ran by Liz Pemberton from The Black Nursery Manager.
 The course included: exploring ethnicity, race, culture, and racism; the 4E’s of Anti-racist practice – Embrace, Embed, Ensure and Extend; having meaningful conversations with children about race and why this matters; and making sure our resources are inclusive, supportive and meaningful.